Louise Joy Brown: Where is the First IVF Baby Now?

 Netflix’s period drama film ‘Joy’ chronicles the efforts of three pioneers to invent the in vitro fertilization (IVF) procedure that paves the way for the birth of Louise Joy Brown.
 As the movie depicts, Robert Edwards, Jean Purdy, and Patrick Steptoe confronted and dealt with several challenges in conducting IVF experiments, which helped Lesley and John Brown have a baby after a long wait of nine years.
 Louise was then celebrated as the face of IVF across the world.
 Her photographs filled the cover pages of newspapers and magazines in various countries, inspiring millions to rely on the procedure to nurture a child!

 The first few years of Louise Joy Brown’s existence were nothing but hectic.
 She toured across the world with Lesley and John Brown, her parents.
-While visiting several countries, such as Japan and the United States, she was welcomed as a “special baby.”
+While visiting several countries, such as Japan and the US, she was welcomed as a “special baby.”
 At the age of four, she watched the videotape of her birth and listened to her parents detailing how she was born with the help of Robert Edwards and Patrick Steptoe.
 Even though Louise couldn’t understand what the IVF procedure was at the time, interviews and media productions eventually helped her grasp the truth behind her conception.

 The attention Louise received as a child ended when she started attending school.
 Lesley and John were committed to giving her an ordinary childhood away from the spotlight.
 The family was part of a close-knit community in South Bristol, England, which also helped her to lead a peaceful life as a child.
 While growing up, Louise dealt with “very little bullying or name-calling,” which made her life easier.
 Even though she was special in many ways, this ordinary upbringing was integral to leading a grounded, calm life for many years.
 When she was four, she welcomed her sister, Natalie, to the world as the 40th IVF baby.

 Natalie lessened the burden placed on Louise’s shoulders as far as the spotlight was concerned.
 The two sisters played and grew together in the comfort of their home, watching the classic soap opera ‘Home and Away’ and going shopping occasionally.
 She bid adieu to her father, John, in December 2006.
-He passed away at the age of sixty-four due to lung cancer.
+He passed away at the age of 64 due to lung cancer.
 Over five years later, in June 2012, Louise’s mother, Lesley, passed on after suffering from complications that arose due to a gallbladder infection.
 Even though her history-making parents are no longer with her, she continues to celebrate their contribution to the invention of IVF.

 Louise Joy Brown is a Proud Mother of Two Today

 Louise Brown shares her life with her husband, Wesley Mullinder, and their two children, Cameron and Aiden Mullinder.
 The husband and wife met for the first time in 2002 while the former was working as a nightclub doorman.
 It took him a few months to learn that she was the world’s first IVF baby.
 Interestingly, Wesley also had a surprise to share with Louise.
 He told her that he used to live across the road from the family house of the Browns.
-As an eight-year-old, he was even part of the large crowd who witnessed her arrival at her home for the first time after her delivery in a hospital in Oldham.
+As an 8-year-old, he was even part of the large crowd who witnessed her arrival at her home for the first time after her delivery in a hospital in Oldham.

 Louise and Wesley tied the knot in 2004.
 They welcomed their first son, Cameron, two years later, following a natural conception.
 In 2013, she gave birth to their second son, Aiden, who was also conceived naturally.
 Since Louise was born through IVF, her ability to naturally conceive had always been a question many around the world have raised before she gave birth to Cameron.
 She was even asked whether she would rely on IVF if she couldn’t have a baby on her own, and she never had to think twice about it.
 “Obviously, I wasn’t thinking about it then, but yes, I absolutely would have,” Louise told The Telegraph.